yjwong1999/opensphere/README.md

 ## Retrain OpenSphere Model

+This tutorial below is mainly to
+1.   setup the conda environment for OpenSPhere
-This tutorial is mainly to retrain OpenSphere models on QMUL-SurvFace dataset </br>
+2.   retrain OpenSphere models on QMUL-SurvFace dataset </br>

-Please refer the colab link below for a more detailed tutorial to train your OpenSPhere model using your custom dataset </br>
+For a **painless tutorial** without worrying the envrionment setup, please refer the colab link below for a more detailed tutorial to train your OpenSPhere model using your **custom dataset** </br>
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1hz4Vw3kqka55KDx8jeKLoOWOxJdVCzCt?usp=sharing)

 - Clone the repo